adobe-research/spindle/README.md

 [dangrossman/bootstrap-daterangepicker]
 are Apache 2.0 licensed
 and [rlamana/Terminus][terminus] is MIT licensed.
 Diagrams are available in the public domain from [bamos/beamer-snippets][beamer-snippets].

-Other portions are copyright 2014 Adobe Systems Incorporated under the Apache 2 license, and a copy is provided in `LICENSE`.
+All other portions are copyright 2014 Adobe Systems Incorporated under the Apache 2 license, and a copy is provided in `LICENSE`.

 [adobe-analytics]: http://www.adobe.com/solutions/digital-analytics.html